 That said, the difference in spending is not as striking as in other areas of Canadian holiday spending, with Canadians spending only $39 more on average in 2021 than in 2020.
 In 2021, spending on gifts was estimated to be $669 on average compared to $630 in 2020.
 The pre-pandemic gift spending in 2019 was $647 on average.

-Spending on holiday travel is not up to the pre-pandemic levels
+Spending on holiday travel

-Understandably, under the restrictions of 2020, this spending more than halved with Canadians only spending $308 on travel.
+Before the pandemic, Canadians spent an average of $743 on travel during the holiday season.
+In 2020, due to pandemic restrictions, spending on travel more than halved with Canadians spending just $308 on travel.
 Although consumers allocated more money towards travel expenses during the 2021 holiday season, the average spending was still below the pre-pandemic numbers at $511.

 Holiday season entertainment